aws-samples/ecs-deep-learning-workshop/README.md

 1\.
 Open the EC2 Container Service dashboard, click on **Task Definitions** in the left menu, and click **Create new Task Definition**.

+*Note: You'll notice there's a task definition already there in the list.
+Ignore this until you reach lab 5.*

 2\.
 First, name your task definition, e.g. "mxnet".
 If you happen to create a task definition that is a duplicate of an existing task definition, ECS will create a new revision, incrementing the version number automatically.

 3\.
 Next click on **Add container** and complete the Standard fields in the Add container window.
 Provide a name for your container, e.g. "mxnet", which is functionally equivalent to the --name option of the Docker run command.
 This name value can also be used for any container linking.
 The image field is the container image that you will be deploying.
 The format is equivalent to the *registry/repository:tag* format used in lab 2, step 6, i.e. ***aws_account_id***.dkr.ecr.***region***.amazonaws.com/***ecr_repository***:latest.